September 19, 2022

+What are the duties of a security guard?
 The roles and responsibilities of security guards vary, and they often depend on the needs of their clients.
 Mostly, they’re in charge of protecting people and premises from any harm and crimes.
 Other times, they’re also needed to control the crowd, assess safety hazards around the area, and respond to emergencies.
 Keeping these things in mind, it’s crucial that you explain to them their duties and responsibilities before assigning them to a certain job.

 Sign up for free and start using the best security guard training tool today!

 EdApp’s The Role of Security Officers courses outline the character, attitude, and appearance that security professionals should possess, making it a great learning material to share with your team.
 This course follows a microlearning design model, meaning, the topics have been broken down into short and targeted bursts.
-Your security team will only need a few minutes to complete this course, which is more convenient than requiring them to attend an hour-long training session.
+Your security team will only need a few minutes to complete this course, which is more convenient than requiring them to attend an hour-long security guard training session.

 The industry recognizes three major patrol methods that you should consider discussing with the workforce.
 One of these patrol methods includes foot patrol, which basically means patrolling using feet.
 This patrol method is usually used to deter any trespassers and monitor any broken doors or windows around the area.
-There’s also a vehicle security patrol that uses actual vehicles to roam around the vicinity, and a remote patrol that uses surveillance technology to monitor specific areas.
+There’s also a vehicle security patrol that uses actual vehicles to roam around the vicinity and a remote patrol that uses surveillance technology to monitor specific areas.

 Many people have the misconception that security guards have the same arrest authority as police officers, which makes this specific security guard training topic a little confusing for others.